How You Can Get Involved

 We focus on facilitating long-term relations so for one-off team volunteering days, we will refer you to a partner organisation who will support you in finding the right volunteering activity for your group.

-As well as these ongoing initiatives, here are some opportunities to support local education and employment:
+As well as these ongoing initiatives, here are some practical ways you can support the Inspire and Experience area of our work and help local education and employment:

 - Host a careers talk